bg-chun/DPDK_GUIDE/README.md

     ```

 ### How to configure NIC with/without SR-IOV
+- To run DPDK, you have to prepare DPDK compatible NIC on your server machine.
+The list of compatibe devices can be found [here](https://core.dpdk.org/supported/).

 ### Memory Locking Capability
+- To run DPDK, we need IPC_LOCK capability.
+  TBD: you need IPC_LOCK or priviliged power

 ### NUMA-aware resource allocation

 ## How to containerize DPDK App.
+TBD: here is the best example: https://github.com/pliurh/Kubecon2019-DEMO/blob/master/Dockerfile

 ## Something little bit helpful to manager NFV Cluster